k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 ### Advanced Masking Settings

-The purpose of the Advanced Masking Settings popup is to define additional parameters for masking functionality.
+The purpose of the Advanced Masking Settings popup is to setup additional parameters for masking functionality.
 The following is included:

-* **Masking indicators** are the inputs that determine masking behavior during the flow run.
-They can be either set per population via the Catalog Masking actor inputs or per Classification via the Catalog's settings here.
-The Catalog definition overrides the Catalog Masking actor's settings - per the fields with the same Classification.
+* **Masking indicators** determine masking behavior during the flow run.
+They can be either set per population via the Catalog Masking actor inputs or per Classification via the Catalog Settings here.
+The Catalog definition overrides the Catalog Masking actor's one - for all the fields with the same Classification.
 * **Formatter name and parameters** are set in order to enable the format preserving masking.

 <img src="images/settings_masking_advanced.png" style="zoom: 80%;" />

+The Advanced Masking Settings are defined per each classification using the above popup.
+The Submit button in the popup screen keeps the data in the client until the save is done using the Save button on the **PII & Masking Setup** tab.
+Then the **catalog_classification_generators** MTable is updated in the Fabric's memory and in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable ```folder of the Project Tree.

+The Advanced Masking Settings are available starting V8.0.